Falam, Myanmar: Historical perspective

 The term “Falam” is the English pronunciation of the Ṭaisun word “Fahlam,” the combination of “Fa” (children) and “Hlam” (shelter or hut).
 The word Fahlam refers to a safe location where the children of the Ṭaisun clan were sheltered during wars and other dangers. Ṭaisun was one of the strongest clans in the Chin Hills under the leadership of democratically elected Chief Pu Con Bik, who was wise and brave enough to collaborate with other clans against the British rule in Chin history.
 When the British colonisers arrived in the land of Ṭaisun in 1892, they established an administrative capital in Fahlam to govern the Chin Hills due to its strategic location.

-When the British soon recognised the status quo of the Indigenous clans and tribes, they introduced “The Chin Hills Regulation 1896,” which maintained the tribal chieftain system but under their supervision.
-The British maintained the status quo of the chiefs and their clans.
+The British soon recognised the influence of the tribal chieftain system among Indigenous clans and tribes, and introduced “The Chin Hills Regulation 1896,” which maintained the status quo of the chiefs and their clans but under their supervision.
 The chiefs of Laizo, Sim, Ṭaisun, Zahua, and Zanniat were known for their influence over their people and were thus incorporated into the British administration.
 The term “Fahlam” (also spelled “Falam”) has now become a collective name for the people inhabiting the Fahlam region.
 The leading clans in this region are (in alphabetical order): Hlawnceu, Hualngo, Khualsim, Laizo, Lente, Ngawn, Sim, Tapong, Ṭaisun, Zahau, and Zanniat.
 These clans are known as “hrinhnam,” which translates to “clan,” but they are loosely referred to as “miphun,” meaning “tribe.”
 Thus, the terms "clan" and "tribe" are used interchangeably in the community.
 Similarly, while some clans use “lal” interchangeably to refer to “tribal chief” and “village head,” some clans use “lal’ for “village head” and “Mi-uk” for “tribal chief.”

 Not all the clans mentioned above had their own chiefs; instead, they lived autonomously in villages, each ruled by its respective village head.
 At the same time, a significant number of clans without a chieftain system lived among other clans under the jurisdiction of their respective tribal chiefs.
 According to Henry Stevenson, “The Hualngo and Ngawn, both fairly numerous tribes, have no chief of their own.
 The Lumbang (Zanniat) and Khuangli (Sim) Chiefs share most of the Ngawn, while the Zahau Chief rules the Hualngo.”